IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Back to the Bridge
 - The fog has gotten much closer, you can see it rolling in across the sea with alarming speed.
 White water of the Fray ebbs and swirls like milk poured into coffee
-- The statue of Kevar's arm has changed again - it's lowered, but slowly rising.
-A shimmering golden net is trailing from its wrist, and you realize the net stretches all the way across the docks.
+- The statue of Kevar has changed again - it's bent down, both arms dragging something up.
+A shimmering golden net is trailing from its hands, and you realize the net stretches all the way across the docks.
 What you thought was a drainage groove 200 feet in front of you has opened up, the net being slowly drawn out from it.
 - The fog rolls in - it swallows up the shipwreck instantly, and you can't see it at all
 - Skill challenge: 3 successes to make it in time, 3 failures and the bandits sacrifice themselves to push the players over the net
 	- Running with the fog 20 feet behind your heels, something shrieks within it - a wraith reaches out (specter stats)